pantheon-systems/documentation/source/content/guides/enterprise-billing-center/04-interacting.md

 - Current Site Plan

 You can also filter by several of the headings.
-Click the drop-down menu of the heading and select the option you want to filter by:
+Click the drop-down menu of the heading and select the option you want to filter by, which include:

 - Site Name